ivam3/i-Haklab/README.md

 - lock: Block the termux screen and it will only be unlocked with said password or answering the security question.
 It is worth mentioning that these access codes are encrypted for your security.

-#IRC chat Ivam3byCinderella
+# IRC CHAT Ivam3byCinderella

 IRC (Internet Relay Chat) is an application layer protocol that facilitates communication in the form of text.
 The chat process works on a client/server networking model.
 Under the command <i-Haklab> we will find the <weechat> argument, with which you can join the official IRC Ivam3byCinderella where u can contact another i-Haklab.

 **** If you want to suggest some tool, do it in the section of suggestions of community bot in https://t.me/Ivam3_Bot

-# Books available in i-Haklab
+# BOOKS AVAILABLES

-01: Aprende html
+- Aprende html
-02: Chema alonso coleccion
+- Chema alonso coleccion
-03: Comandos basicos linux
+- Comandos basicos linux
-04: Cracking sin secretos
+- Cracking sin secretos
-05: Conviertete en hacker by incube2
+- Conviertete en hacker by incube2
-06: Ethical hacking
+- Ethical hacking
-07: Hacking con python
+- Hacking con python
-08: Hacking etico 101
+- Hacking etico 101
-09: Hacking mexico seguridadofensiva nv.1
+- Hacking mexico seguridadofensiva nv.1
-10: Hacking the hacker
+- Hacking the hacker
-11: Manual hacking dispositivos moviles
+- Manual hacking dispositivos moviles
-12: Metasploit para pentesters
+- Metasploit para pentesters
-13: My sql
+- My sql
-14: Nmap by computaxion
+- Nmap by computaxion
-15: Programa en C
+- Programa en C
-16: Programa en C++
+- Programa en C++
-17: Programa en bash
+- Programa en bash
-18: Programacion en perl
+- Programacion en perl
-19: Programacion en php
+- Programacion en php
-20: Programacion en ruby
+- Programacion en ruby
-21: Python para todos
+- Python para todos

 **** If you want to suggest some book do it in the section of suggestions of my bot in https://t.me/Ivam3_Bot

-#UPDATE AT NEWEST VERSION
+# UPDATE AT NEWEST VERSION

 i-Haklab is constantly updating tools and improvements.
 To stay updated you just have to run:
 	]> i-Haklab update
 And if it locates ones you should run: